 * The difference between Cleveland Clinic Florida and the national average is not significant.
 This means that Cleveland Clinic Florida’s rate is basically the same as the national average.

-** Cleveland Clinic Florida's rate is worse than the national average.
+***Cleveland Clinic Florida rate is lower (better) than the nation average.

 What is Cleveland Clinic Florida doing to improve?
 Cleveland Clinic Florida has many initiatives underway to keep patients safe.
 Standard “best” practices are the key to success.
 Examples: